sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

   Once verified, the new image is written to the inactive partition.

-- The bootloader (systemd-boot) is then reconfigured to boot from this updated partition, which will become the new active partition upon the next reboot.
+- The bootloader (systemd-boot) is then reconfigured to boot from the updated partition, which will become the new active partition upon the next reboot.

 - Rollback Capability:

-  Integrated within systemd-boot is the ability to detect boot failures.
-If the system fails to boot from the new image, the bootloader can automatically rollback to the previous, stable partition, ensuring continuous system availability.
+  Systemd-boot has the ability to detect boot failures.
+If the system fails to boot from the new image, the bootloader can automatically rollback to the previous, stable partition, ensuring continuous availability of the system.

-### Benefits of This Approach
+### Benefits of The Approach

 - **Stability and Predictability**

   By updating the entire image and maintaining immutable partitions, the system avoids configuration drift, often seen with writable filesystems.

 - **Simplified Maintenance**

   The A/B paradigm eliminates the complexities associated with handling partial updates or rollbacks in traditional package management systems.

 - **Enhanced Security**

   With a read-only filesystem and a verified update process, the risk of unauthorized modifications is greatly reduced.

 This comprehensive update mechanism ensures that Edge Microvisor Toolkit remains stable, secure, and easy to maintain, even in environments where reliability is paramount.

-### Updates Open Edge Platform vs. Standalone
+### Updates- Open Edge Platform vs. Standalone

 Edge Microvisor Toolkit updates are well integrated when using the Open Edge Platform.
-The maintenance manager enables the administrator to configure when updates to edge nodes can happen.
+The maintenance manager enables the administrator to configure when to start updates to edge nodes.
 While the update will only occur during these maintenance windows, new images will be downloaded in the background as soon as they become available.
-The diagram below defines the overall update flow and state transitions.
+The diagram below shows the overall update flow and state transitions.

 ![update flow and state transitions](./assets/architecture-update-flow.drawio.svg)

 The Edge Microvisor Toolkit may also be updated as a standalone solution, through a manual update procedure, without the automation offered by Open Edge Platform.
-In such a case, download the new version of the Microvisor and run the update by invoking the `os-update-script` and providing the path to the downloaded image.
+You can download the new version of the microvisor and run the update by invoking the `os-update-script` and providing the path to the downloaded image.

 > **Note:**
-  Future versions of Edge Microvisor Toolkit are going to implement automatic update checks, image validation, and updates.
+  Future versions of Edge Microvisor Toolkit will implement automatic image validation, update checks and releases.